sindresorhus/gulp-ruby-sass/readme.md

 Type: `Boolean`
 Default: `false`

-Silence warnings and status messages during compilation.
+Silence warnings and status messages during compilation. **NOTE:** If you set `quiet` to `true` gulp will no longer emit most Sass and Bundler errors.

 ##### compass